Cwmbran High School

 The school is one of two secondary schools in Cwmbran, the other being Croesyceiliog.
 It educates children from the age of 11 up to 16.
 The school also houses the community swimming pool.
 Construction began in 1969 and was to replace the secondary modern in Coed Eva, opened in 1960, that had to become a primary school in order to accommodate the growing younger population in Cwmbran New Town.
 In 2015, as part of Torfaen County's 21st Century Schools Programme, Llantarnam School, one of the original Cwmbran New Town schools, closed and was merged with Fairwater High to form a new school on the latter site.
 It opened in September of that year as Cwmbran High School.

 Cwmbran High School also has a Hearing Impaired Base and an ASD Base attached.

-The Governing body has now been replaced by an Interim Executive Board (IEB.)
+The Governing body has now been replaced by an Interim Executive Board (IEB) and has recently introduced a Shadow Governing Body.

 Academics

 Cwmbran High School is a large school that teaches a wide range of subjects.
 It is separated into five different blocks: